BRED Banque populaire: 2012 – Today

 In September 2012, Olivier Klein replaced Jean-Michel Laty as chief executive officer of BRED.

 In 2013, the bank announced a net profit of 182.6 million euros, up 1.5%.

 In 2014, Natixis closed its private bank and laid off some of its back-office staff.
 In April 2014, BRED acquired a portion of Natixis' clients, as it closed its branches.

 In 2016, for the second consecutive year, BRED's consolidated net banking income exceeded one billion euros: 1,095 million euros, a new record.
 Excluding exceptional items, NBI growth was 6.9% (+3.6% in accounting terms).
 This record level of activity despite an unfavorable context (flattening of the yield curve and tightening of regulatory constraints) confirmed the success of the non-distance banking strategy implemented by BRED for several years.
 After the successful launch of BFL (Banque Franco-Lao) in Laos in 2010, which currently operates 22 branches serving 30,000 customers, BRED Bank entered the Cambodian market in 2017 with the subsidiary BRED Bank Cambodia, the only European bank in the Kingdom.
 The same year, BRED expanded its operations in the Solomon Islands.

+In January 2020, the Financial Markets Authority (AMF) fined BRED a substantial amount for failing to comply with the European Market Infrastructure Regulation (EMIR), which governs over-the-counter derivatives trading, an activity that is very minor at BRED.
+On June 1, 2023, Jean-Paul Julia replaced Olivier Klein as the Chief Executive Officer of BRED.
+En 2022, la banque exploite 325 agences de proximité, dont 92 dans les DOM.
+For the financial year 2022, it reported a net income of 507.4 million euros and a net banking income of 1.63 billion euros.